TraceRainbolt/LC3-Simulator/Readme.md

 # LC3-Simulator
-Made by Trace Rainbolt, an LC3 Simulator (in progress) written in Python 2.7.
+Made by Trace Rainbolt, an LC3 Simulator written in Python 2.7.